 Bonus: Want a 5 step-by-step technique to get your patent granted after an examiner rejects it?
 Click here to get our free guide!

 This is how good we are in prior art searching.
 You can use our results to benchmark your service providers.
-In the next article in the series, we shared statistics of how good we are in Patent Monetization game.
+In the next article in the series, we shared statistics of how good we are in the Patent Monetization game.
 You can check our numbers here – How good you’re in IP Asset Monetization?

-Contributor: Abhishek Bhatia, Team Leader, Concept Hacking Team.
+Authored by: Abhishek Bhatia, Team Leader, Concept Hacking Team.